picoCTF 'Advanced Potion Making' Write Up

 We’re getting close, but not there yet.

-1. My initial instinct was that there was extra data embedded in the image, but the file height was set too small, so it was unable to show it.
-I had encountered something similar with a BMP image.
+1. It’s possible that there is extra data embedded in the image, but the file height is set too small, so the file viewer is unable to show it.
+BMP images can run into similar issues.

 According to the Wiki page, bytes 16 and 17 seemed to be setting the height.
-I verified this by converting the height in decimal 1240 to hex 0x4d8.
+We can verify this by converting the height in decimal 1240 to hex 0x4d8.
 Sure enough, bytes 16 and 17 are 04 and 8D respectively.
-I changed this to match the 09 and 90 that is set for the width, in bytes 12 and 13 respectively.
+We can change this to match the 09 and 90 that is set for the width, in bytes 12 and 13 respectively.

-When I did this, I got a checksum error in my image viewer.
+However, we get a checksum error in the image viewer.

 Checksum Error

-2. I pivoted to try and take a simpler approach.
-I used Python and OpenCV to quickly view the layers of the image and noticed something obvious.
+2. Let’s pivot and try and take a simpler approach.
+We can used Python and OpenCV to quickly view the layers of the image.
+Something seems strange!

 import cv2